AvadhutJoshi012/online-voting-system-avadhut/_docs/database/databasestructure.md

 );

--- 7. UPDATE dummy verification tables with the 20 inserted users -- Update Aadhar records (for users who used AADHAR as id_proof_type)
+-- 7. UPDATE dummy verification tables with the 20 inserted users

 -- Insert verification records for 20 existing users INSERT INTO dummy_aadhar_records (aadhar_number, full_name, date_of_birth, address) VALUES